MichaelMcCann1/Flappy-Bird/README.md

 ## Code Explanation

 ### Starting the Game
-The entire game is sctructured in a JavaScript class.
+The entire game is structured in a JavaScript class.
 The class definition is called `Game` and it is saved to a variable called `game`.
 An instance of the game is created when the user clicks the screen or pushes the space bar.
 Event listeners wait for both of these actions.
 Once an instance of the game is created then the event listeners will not create another instance of the game.

 ``` javascript
 let game;